Adrian Benepe: Career

-Benepe held numerous positions with the Urban Park Rangers in the New York City department Parks and Recreation from 1979 to 1990.
+Benepe held numerous positions with the Urban Park Rangers in the New York City department of Parks and Recreation from 1979 to 1990.
 This included the ranger station in New York City's Central Park.
 He went on to work at the New York Botanical Garden, where, with a colleague, he developed the idea that became the annual winter train show.
 He then went to the Municipal Art Society.

 Government and public service

 Benepe was the Parks Commissioner for New York City from February 4, 2002, to August 29, 2012, the longest to serve in that position since Robert Moses.

 During his tenure as Parks Commissioner, he oversaw The Gates, the public arts project from artists Christo and Jeanne-Claude and the public-private partnerships that led to the High Line Park and Brooklyn Bridge Park.
 It was also during his tenure that then Mayor Michael Bloomberg's PlaNYC started the ambitious project of building and renovating countless urban parks and green spaces for the increase in population across New York City.